PythonOT/POT/docs/source/auto_examples/plot_partial_wass_and_gromov.rst

  .. code-block:: none

-    /home/rflamary/PYTHON/POT/examples/plot_partial_wass_and_gromov.py:113: UserWarning: Matplotlib is currently using agg, which is a non-GUI backend, so cannot show the figure. pl.show()
+    /home/rflamary/PYTHON/POT/examples/plot_partial_wass_and_gromov.py:112: UserWarning: Matplotlib is currently using agg, which is a non-GUI backend, so cannot show the figure. pl.show()

-Compute partial Gromov-Wasserstein plans and distance, by transporting 100% and 2/3 of the mass
+Compute partial Gromov-Wasserstein plans and distance
 -----------------------------------------------------